smartklean/walletService/readme.md

 This will create a dockerized stack for our service, made up of one container that houses the images (Nginx, PHP7.4 PHP7.4-fpm, Composer, NPM, Node.js v10.x) needed to run our Lumen application.

-In the `docker-compse.yml` file, the container name is set to ServiceScaffold.
-You should change this

 ### **Directory Structure**
 ```
 +-- .git